search physics search Rutgers Rutgers School of Arts and Sciences: Physics and Astronomy

 There are many questions that the Standard Model leaves unanswered, or partially answered.
 Quantites like mass and charge are assigned empirically.
 We have no idea why there are so many quarks and leptons (while the entire stable universe is built from the two lightest quarks, and lightest charged lepton -- the electron).
 We do not quite understand why the universe came to be dominated by matter (the Standard Model treats matter and antimatter nearly equally).

 Answering these questions requires probing matter at very small distances.
 This requires very high energies.
-Our work inevitably centers around large particle accelerator centers such as Fermilab in Batavia IL, SLAC in Stanford CA, CERN in Switzerland, or alternatively at large detector arrays, such as those at the Dugway Proving Ground in Utah, that observe the cosmic sources of high energy particles.
+Our work inevitably centers around large particle accelerator centers such as Fermilab in Batavia IL and CERN in Switzerland.

 CDFICON CDF is a collider detector.
 It weighs about 5000 metric tons, located at the Fermilab Tevatron collider.
 Its cylindrical shape surrounds a spot where protons and antiprotons are brought into collision at nearly the speed of light.
 The Rutgers group is involved in many aspects of CDF including: